|Values are valid only on day of printing.|

 Hot Topic Q&A is an opportunity for viewers to ask questions of the Hot Topic presenter.

 For this Hot Topic Q&A, a conference call was held June 22, 2010 at 3:00pm CST.
 The questions presented below are unedited.

-Good afternoon and welcome to Mayo Medical Laboratories’ Beyond Hot Topic.
-Our program today is a follow-up to the Hot Topic “Diagnostic Testing Algorithms for Celiac Disease” and the Clinical Insight Hot Topic “Diagnostic Challenges of Celiac Disease.”
+Good afternoon and welcome to Mayo Medical Laboratories’ Hot Topic Q&A. Our program today is a follow-up to the Hot Topic “Diagnostic Testing Algorithms for Celiac Disease” and the Clinical Insight Hot Topic “Diagnostic Challenges of Celiac Disease.”
 Our presenters are Dr. Melissa Snyder and Dr. Joseph Murray.
 Dr. Snyder is Director of the Antibody Immunology Laboratory, in the Division of Clinical Biochemistry and Immunology at Mayo Clinic.
 Dr. Murray is a practicing gastroenterologist and Professor of Medicine and Immunology at Mayo Clinic, as well as Director of Mayo’s Celiac Disease Program.

 Sometimes our technologists see a borderline positive tTG and EMA neg and wonder which one is more accurate as a screen test.
 As you know the EMA-IFA is technologist-driven by expertise and technique, and may suffer as such in terms of inter-tech reproducibility.
 Whereas the tTG is an automated assay that potentially has better reproducibility.
 What are your thoughts on this?